WLCC team

 Carers Case Officer

-I started my role in October 2022.
-I have previously worked in Retail, Digital Printing and most recently as a PCN Care Coordinator in Leigh.
+Hi, I’m Kieron and I’ve been a Carers’ Case Officer at the centre since October 2022.
+I have previously worked in Retail, Digital Printing and as a Care Coordinator.

-In February 2018, my then 3 year old son was diagnosed with Duchenne Muscular Dystrophy, a rare progressive muscle wasting disease.
+In 2018, my son was diagnosed with Duchenne Muscular Dystrophy, a rare progressive muscle wasting disease.
 As an unpaid carer myself, I am very keen to support and champion our carers as my own family’s personal experiences have brought certain challenges.
+You are welcome to contact me for an informal chat, I can offer you a listening and non-judgemental ear at a time when you may need it the most.

 Lisa Kirby